 EXECUTIVE SUMMARY

-This document provides a template for a Service Level Agreement that EGI.eu may wish to enter with a Technology Provider wishing to contribute one or more software packages for deployment into EGI’s federated production infrastructure.
+This document provides a template for a Service Level Agreement that EGI.eu may wish to enter into with a Technology Provider wishing to contribute one or more software packages for deployment into EGI’s federated production infrastructure.
 It can either be used directly by a Technology Provider if they have no Service Level Agreement of their own, or if they do as a checklist to ensure that they have minimally covered all of the areas seen to be important to EGI.eu.

 This document does not provide guidance on how to negotiate the SLA with a Technology Provider.
 Neither does it give advice on the respective objective targets, or which sections of the template may be subject to negotiation with the pertinent Technology Provider.
 These issues must be resolved based on the situation of the EGI-InSPIRE project, its needs and general technical and political background of the negotiation.